 Fundamentals that will make a difference in your dancing include:

-Ballroom Dancing Basic #1- Partnership
+Ballroom Dancing Basics #1- Partnership

-The first thing to remember is since ballroom dancing involves two people, the way you present yourself to your partner is very important.
+The first thing to remember is, since ballroom dancing involves two people, the way you present yourself to your partner is very important.
 To begin, hold yourself in one piece, taking care not to have the head, arms, and legs flailing around independent of the body.
 The appearance should be confident, but not stiff.

 When dancing the Smooth dances (Foxtrot, Waltz, Tango, Viennese Waltz) there is body contact.
 The leader simply moves in the direction that he wants his follower to go and she will happily follow.

 Since there is no body contact in the Rhythm dances, the partners use their frame for connection.
 In ballroom dancing, the frame is how you hold your arms in relation to your partner.
 The leader’s weight change is conveyed to the follower through a slight resistance in the arms.
 This technique makes you a better partner.

 Read this post to learn about being a good partner in everyday life.